arbrk1/typeclasses_cpp/README.md

 But sometimes typeclasses are used as a sort of marker (e.g. Rust marker traits like `Clone`): a fact that some relation holds between some types.
-Usually such typeclasses have no methods so the mechanism described above is useless.
+Frequently such typeclasses have no methods so the mechanism described above is useless.

-We use a rather dumb solution: a static assert checking if a static `type` field is present on the specific `_tc_impl_` specialization.
+We use a rather dumb solution: a `static_assert` checking if a static `type` field is present on the specific `_tc_impl_` specialization.